 In Excel, text in a cell is often hard to read because of its vertical alignment.
 Say you have the following bottom-aligned text in cell B2.

-In this case, you would probably want your text to be equally distributed vertically in the cell.
+In this case, you might want your text to be equally distributed vertically in the cell.

-1. Select a cell with text (in this example B2), and in the Ribbon, go to the Home tab, and click on the Alignment Settings icon in the bottom right corner of the Alignment group.
+- Select the text cell (in this example B2), and in the Ribbon, go to the Home tab, and click on the Alignment Settings icon in the bottom-right corner of the Alignment group.
 (Alternatively, you could right-click the cell and choose Format Cells…)

-2. In the Format Cells window, choose Justify in the Vertical drop-down list and click OK.
+- In the Format Cells window, choose Justify in the Vertical drop down and click OK.

 As a result, the text in B2 is now justified with equal spacing between lines.

 Line Spacing in a Text Box